Anifowak/Bioinformatics-Workflow-Mgt-system-Galaxy-/Exon Location Genomic Analysis.md

 ---
 - **Locate Exons**

-First I get some data into our history.
-We upload files from the PC computer, or Galaxy can also fetch data directly from external sources.
-UCSC has exon locations for humans and used Galaxy to import the data for chromosome 22, directly from the UCSC table browser.
+First I get some data into my history.
+Then I upload files from the PC computer, though Galaxy can also fetch data directly from external sources, for example University of California Santa Cruiz Genomics Institute (UCSC).
+UCSC has exon locations for humans and I used Galaxy to import the data for chromosome 22, directly from the UCSC table browser.

 ---